Skip to Content

 September is generally too early for colorful autumn foliage in Yosemite.
 For that, mid-October is a better bet.
 Even though most of the trees in Yosemite are evergreen, there are some opportunities to see the changing colors.

 TIP: If it’s very busy, it might be rather difficult to find car parking in Yosemite.
-A hot tip for parking is to find campgrounds to park instead of looking for parking at popular tourist stops.
+A hot tip for parking is to park at campgrounds instead of popular tourist stops.
 That way, you can also discover the best of Yosemite’s views from a different angle instead of taking the same pictures as everyone else.
-Alternatively, make use of the shuttle service along major trails.
+In addition, make use of the shuttle service along major trails.

 LEARN MORE: First-Timer’s Guide to Visiting Yosemite